 A cycle will establish itself naturally with more oxytocin being released in response to stimulation by your baby, resulting in birth.
 Now, when does a failed induction of labour occur?
 If your labour is being induced artificially, you will need a large amount of oxytocin to stimulate oxytocin receptors.
 If oxytocin is being flooded into your system from external sources, the oxytocin receptors in your body will get overwhelmed and fail to respond to the normal feedback your body would usually have.
 If your body does not respond, the oxytocin drips will be increased, and this will result in painful contractions.

 Babies will face trouble due to this greater pressure and mothers might ask for an epidural to help them bear the pain.
-Their bodies might even stop responding to the artificial oxytocin completely, resulting in an emergency C-section.
+There might also be foetal distress, resulting in an emergency C-section.

 Did Your Body Fail? – Myth Busted